Isaac Clarke (publisher): Works

 In 1845 Clarke left Jones to become an overseer at a small printing establishment in Ruthin owned by Nathan Maddocks, then later his widow Jane Maddocks.
 Clarke lived and worked in Ruthin from 1845 until his death in 1875.
 In about 1850 he set up his own business at 6 Well Street, Ruthin (today's "Siop Nain").

 It is also said that Clarke spotted the talents of the young poet John Ceiriog Hughes.

 His first book was a volume of poetic works by John Blackwell (Alun) Ceinion Alun, which he published in 1851; in 1860 he published Ceiriog's first volume of poetry, Oriau'r Hwyr, of which nearly 30,000 copies were sold.
 The copyright of Ceinion Alun was bought by Blackwell's only sister Tabitha Kirkham of Llanrhydd Street, Ruthin who owned a small farmstead and sold milk in the town.

 The Gems Of Welsh melody is the publication for which Isaac Clarke is mainly remembered.
 There were four volumes in the series, published in August 1860, 1861, 1862, and in 1864.
 Clarke purchased special "music types" and he was helped by the musician and printer Benjamin Morris Williams (1832–1903), from Bethesda, a choral conductor in Ruthin and Denbigh.

 Clarke then moved to a new printing shop (probably the "Vale Insurance" premises) which overlooked the Wynnstay Arms Hotel.
 Two of his apprentices, both from Llanfwrog, were Lewis Jones (1835–1915), and Isaac Foulkes who went on to publish their own work.
 Foulkes founded, owned and edited Y Cymro which was first published on 22 May 1890 and remains in circulation.

 He also published most of J. D. Jones's books on music, his songs, and his cantata "Llys Arthur" which was performed at the 1868 Ruthin National Eisteddfod.
 Clarke produced all the printing for the Eisteddfod.

 Death

-Clarke died in 1875 and is buried in St Peters Church Cemetery with his infant son, Arthur, who died ten years earlier.
+Clarke died in 1875 and is buried in St Peter's Church Cemetery with his infant son, Arthur, who died ten years earlier.
 On the tombstone is recorded "In affectionate memory of Arthur, infant son of Isaac and Catherine Clarke, born May 1st, 1864, died March 8th 1865.
 Also the above mentioned Isaac Clarke, stationer, who died April 5th, 1875 aged 51.
 Also the above named Catherine Clarke, who died June 27th 1891, aged 66 years."
 She died in Aberystwyth.